 The Metrics column displays all the indicators monitored by the GravityZone Control Center.
 For more details on every metric and status messages, refer to "Data Processors" (p.
 492).

 The Last Updated column displays the date and time of the latest status check of the metric.

-The Status column displays the state of each metric: OK or • Attention.
-The Status of a metric is updated every 15 minutes or every time you click the Refresh button.
+The Status column displays the state of each metric: OK or OK or

 15.1.
 OK Status